-The next strongest box is 51 ECT or 350# Mullen double-wall, using a stronger liner board to hold up to 120 pounds.
+The next strongest box is 51 ECT or 350# Mullen double-wall, using a stronger liner board to hold up to 120 lbs.

 As the weight of your shipment increases, the chances are that its value will increase immensely as well.
 With increased value, there is no time to scrimp on the packaging; instead, it is the time to call in the big guns – the triple wall.

 Here, four sheets of liner board are constructed with three mediums in between, making 3 “walls” for maximum toughness.
 With their triple layer of protection, these corrugated boxes are rated 400# up to 600# on the burst test and from 61 ECT up to 82 ECT.
-These types of boxes are able to hold up to 180lbs of material while providing added security and structural durability when in transit.
+These types of boxes hold up to 180 lbs of material while providing added security and structural durability when in transit.

 The possibilities are endless, from the lightest to the heaviest of items there is a corrugated box that will cradle your product safely from start to finish!

 For more information about custom packaging solutions, contact us at CS Packaging today or download our free Protective Packaging guide below: